Singapore Airlines KrisFlyer: Spontaneous Escapes for March 2026

 Conclusion

-If any of these routes line up with your plans for March, book sooner rather than later.
+If any of these routes line up with your plans for April, book by March 31 – seats go fast on the most popular routes.

 And remember the golden rule: earn and burn.
 Don't hoard miles longer than necessary, diversify with flexible currencies, and be ready to pounce when space appears.
 Devaluations can happen at any time.